-- We use your data for internal administrative purposes (for example to send you thank you letters, event tickets, remind you when your lottery subscription is due, and to send you the St Luke’s newsletter)
+We use your data for internal administrative purposes (for example to send you thank you letters, event tickets, remind you when your lottery subscription is due).

 We will use your information to claim Gift Aid (when you have signed a Gift Aid declaration).

 We use your personal information to make sure that we send you the information which will match your personal interests (for example to send you information about the social or sporting events, campaigns, volunteering and fundraising which may match your interests).

-- We use your personal information look into, and respond to any queries or complaints that you may have.
+We use your personal information to look into, and respond to any queries or complaints that you may have.

-We will never sell your details to, or share them with any other organisations
+We will never sell or share your details to any other organisations for marketing

 We will never sell or share your information to third parties for marketing purposes.
 However, we may disclose your information to third parties where we use the services of other organisations to administer or process transactions on our behalf (for example banks who process direct debits, mailing houses who post out our communications and IT service providers), we use strict procedures and security features to prevent unauthorised access and all these organisations have signed a non disclosure agreement.

 How we make sure that your information is accurate and complete

-Once a year we check your data against publically available sources (Royal Mail, Experian, Equifax records and records of deaths) to make sure that is correct and complete and to eliminate any errors (for example errors due to handwriting on a form being misread, incomplete or missing postcodes or telephone numbers, changes of address or telephone number).
+Once a year we check your data against publicly available sources (Royal Mail, Experian, Equifax records and records of deaths) to make sure that is correct and complete and to eliminate any errors (for example errors due to handwriting on a form being misread, incomplete or missing postcodes or incorrect telephone numbers).

 For more detail about data privacy on the St Luke’s Hospice website please go to http://www.stlukes-hospice.org/cookie-policy page.
 This page also includes instructions on how to disable cookies if you don’t want them to be used.